-Both the Apple iPad Pro and the Samsung Galaxy Tab S7+ comes with a single USB-C port with no headphone jack.
+Both the Apple iPad Pro and the Samsung Galaxy Tab S7+ come with a single USB-C port with no headphone jack.

 This USB-C port can be used to plug in everything from charging cable to external storage and USB Hub.

-Other than the USB-C port, you also have the connectors to attach keyboard accessory on both the tablets.
+Other than the USB-C port, you also have the connectors to attach keyboard accessories on both tablets.
 And finally, you have the wireless charging dock to charge the respective styluses.

 In terms of wireless connectivity – both tablets support WiFi and Cellular connection.